DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-05-28-nominating-an-induction-tutor.md

 **Journey on prototype:**
 [https://dfe-ecf-register-partner.herokuapp.com/school-nominate-school-lead/nominate-school-lead-1](https://dfe-ecf-register-partner.herokuapp.com/school-nominate-school-lead/nominate-school-lead-1).

+### Why do we ask schools if they're expecting any ECTs?
+Put simply, if a school doesn't have any ECTs, there is no need for them to use the service.
+Recording this information about this cohort allows our service to;

+* stop sending them reminder emails to nominate an induction tutor or choose a training programme for this cohort
+* indicate to training providers that they shouldn't approach the school (until next academic year / cohort)

+It's essentially a way of opting out of further notifications for this cohort, from both DfE and the training providers.

 ## Error states
 The journey also contained screens to account for scenarios where the user could not continue.
 These were;